Goldman's digital hedge-fund matchmaking push boosted by lockdowns

 “Jefferies continues to leverage technology to facilitate supply and demand between managers and investors which includes considerations to certain functionalities being brought online,” said Leor Shapiro, Managing Director and Global Head of Capital Intelligence at Jefferies.

-Mike Monforth, global head of capital advisory at JP Morgan Chase (JPM.N), said: “We are always looking at digital solutions.
+Mike Monforth, global head of capital advisory at JP Morgan Chase, said: “We are always looking at digital solutions.
 Capital introduction is an area of focus but we will be patient to ensure whatever solution we deliver will indeed be valued by our global client base.”

 Citi, Barclays, Morgan Stanley and Credit Suisse declined to comment.